-Unfortunately, not all victims of domestic violence are adults, and sometimes children are the most powerful witnesses of domestic violence when it happens to a parent or family member.
+Unfortunately, not all victims of domestic violence are adults, and sometimes children are the most vulnerable witnesses of domestic violence when it happens to a parent or family member.
 Kidpower.org is dedicated to providing young people with information on how they can stay safe in a variety of situations, as well as how they can recognize and report these situations to get help for the people involved.
 The site has a specific article on domestic violence that specifically addresses children, explaining the situation as it might impact them and educating children on how they may be able to recognize signs of domestic abuse in their peers and how to bring the issue up with an adult.

 How To Find Help Near You

 The organizations and agencies listed in this article are national organizations and agencies who offer help and resources to anyone who reaches out to them.
 There are also many smaller and more localized organizations in communities across the country.
 It is these organizations that offer most of the material resources to victims of domestic violence when it occurs, or who offer shelter to the victims in their greatest hour of need.
 To find organizations like this near you, consider talking to police officers and religious leaders in your community, or looking for information at locations like city hall and area chambers of commerce.